Radiant Heat Benefits

 Radiant heat is becoming an increasingly popular type of heating system because it offers unique benefits that homeowners appreciate.
 Here are some of the main benefits that make radiant floor heating a sought after home upgrade:

 - Added Comfort – Radiant heat keeps your feet warm during the coldest winter days.
 Plus, since heat naturally rises, the feeling of warmth is even and natural.

 - Ultra-Quiet – Since radiant heat keeps you toasty without ducts, fans, or blowers, it creates an air of noiseless tranquility.

-- Efficiency Savings – your radiant system, combined with the proper fuel, a high efficiency heat source (boiler).
-You could use 30% less fuel than the average forced air system.
+- Energy Efficient – A radiant system can use 30% less fuel than the average forced air system.

-- Reduced Allergens – radiant heat reduces dust mites and air borne allergens by 60-90%!
+- Reduced Allergens – Since radiant heat doesn’t need air flow to heat your home, it reduces dust mites and airborne allergens by 60-90%.

 Does a radiant heat system cost less to operate than the alternatives?

 Yes they do.
 The amount of savings will vary depending on the heat loss, how well the structure is built, how well the building is insulated and the natural fuel source being used.
 For the most part, radiant floors will operate anywhere from 25% to 40% more efficiently than other forms of forced air heating.